Skip to content Skip to left sidebar Skip to footer

 Contact with Questions: Please reach out to Contractor Support at 1-800-284-9069 with any questions

-The Energy Affordability Guarantee (EAG) is a Pilot being run by The New York State Department of Public Service (DPS) that will provide homes that have been or will be electrified through the EmPower+ Program with a utility bill subsidy to ensure the homes energy burden is not greater than 6%.
+The Energy Affordability Guarantee (EAG) is a Pilot being run by the New York State Department of Public Service (DPS) that will provide homes that have been or will be electrified through the EmPower+ Program with a utility bill subsidy to ensure the homes energy burden is not greater than 6%.

 The goal for the Pilot is to serve at least 100 EmPower+ Tier 1 (Low-Income) households in each of the utility areas.
 Based on current program production, additional projects are needed in the following areas: